lynn-mercier/routine-design/src/component-tree/README.md

 ## getDirectories()

-Returns a list of `ComponentDirectory`, one for the root directory, and for each sub-directory found in the `directory`.
+Returns a Map of `dirname` to `ComponentDirectory`.
+There is an entry for the root directory, and an entry for each sub-directory found in the `directory`.

 ### ComponentDirectory.getFiles()